 Narrow a search by using subject headings.
 Locate subject headings by looking at the descriptors associated with pertinent articles and books.

-Try both singular and plural forms of words.
-Use an "*" at the end of a word in Academic Search Complete to get a variety of word endings.
+Try both singular and plural forms of words (use a "+" sign in SocSciAbs to search both singular and plurals e.g. religion+).
+Use an "*" in Academic Search Premier to get a variety of word endings.

 If searching a compound word, try it as one word and as two words (e.g. rain forest or rainforest) to see which retrieves the most useful results.